MicrosoftDocs/well-architected/well-architected/ai/mlops-genaiops.md

 The MLOps maturity model progresses from manual processes to full automation.
 Start with manual builds and monitoring, and incorporate automated application builds, training environments, and deployment in phases as justified by comprehensive metrics.
 For more information, see [MLOps maturity model](/azure/architecture/ai-ml/guide/mlops-maturity-model).

-The GenAIOps maturity levels move from basic models to structured deployment, progressively embracing automated optimization techniques.
+The GenAIOps maturity levels move from basic models to structured deployment, progressively using automated optimization techniques.
 For more information, see [Advance your maturity level for GenAIOps](/azure/machine-learning/prompt-flow/concept-llmops-maturity).